LiTechO/.github/profile/README.md

-## LiTechO
+# LiTechO

-We are a team that makes many random stuff, ranging from Discord bots and ending up with api clients.
+We are a team that makes many random stuff, ranging from Discord 🤖 and ending up with api clients.

+## Contact

-If you have any ideas, or maybe want to become a part of our team, feel free to contact us at Discord:
+If you have any 💡, or maybe want to become a part of our 👥, feel free to 📞 us at Discord:

 - LimeGeeg#0307 ([@LimeGeeg](https://github.com/LimeGeeg)) | The team's magnanimous dictator
 - Choky#2614 or nakamita#9597 ([@weerdy15](https://github.com/weerdy15)) | Team's engeneer